Workers with various personal responsibilities are entitled to flexible working arrangements, according to experts.

-Your employer is required to tell you if they can implement the new arrangement within 21 days of your request.
+Employers have 21-days to tell you if they can implement the new arrangement.

 Mr Heffernan says it can be difficult for some workplaces to make the necessary changes successfully.

-“As you can imagine, implementing a flexible working arrangement into a streamlined workplace can be very challenging, because it may involve changing rosters, and consulting with other employees,” he said.
+“As you can imagine, implementing a flexible working arrangement into a small or streamlined workplace can be very challenging,” he said.

-“If you have lost your job because you needed flexible arrangements, whether it was for illness, or parental or carer responsibilities, you may be entitled to compensation and maybe even reinstatement,” he said.
+“If you have lost your job because you needed flexible arrangements, whether it was for illness, or for parental or carer responsibilities, you may be entitled to compensation and maybe even reinstatement,” Mr Heffernan said.

 Please call our specialist team at Fair Work Claims today on

 To connect with us, please follow us on